jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 Chapter 11 Review Questions

-1) What is the fdisk
+1) What is the `fdisk` program?
 a) a dialog-driven program for the creation and manipulation of partition tables.

-2) What is the default Virtual Box disk type?
+2) What is the default VirtualBox disk type?
 a) VDI

-3) After attaching a new virtual disk what is the next step?
+3) After attaching a new virtual disk, what is the next step?
 a) partitioning

 4) Which command will print out currently all the block devices, their device name, and their partitions in a nice tree based format.
 b) lsblk

-5) fdisk is part of what package?
+5) `fdisk` is part of what package?
 c) utils-linux

-6) What would be the name of the second sata disk attached to your system?
+6) What would be the name of the second SATA disk attached to your system?
 b) sdb

 7) What is the name of the first native Linux filesystem released in 1992?